Tirupati Rural mandal

-Tirupati Rural mandal is one of the 34 mandals in Tirupati district of Andhra Pradesh in India.
+Tirupati Rural mandal is one of the 36 mandals in Tirupati district of Andhra Pradesh in India.
 It is under the administration of Tirupati revenue division and the headquarters are located at Tirupati.

 History

-The mandal was a part of Chittoor district and was made a part of the newly formed Tirupati district on 4 April 2022 as part of reorganisation of the districts in the state by the Y. S. Jagan Mohan Reddy-led Government of Andhra Pradesh.
+The mandal was a part of Chittoor district and was made a part of the newly formed Tirupati district on 4 April 2022 as part of reorganisation of the districts in the state by the Government of Andhra Pradesh.

 Geography

 The mandal is bounded by Chandragiri mandal, Ramachandrapuram mandal, Renigunta mandal, Tirupati (urban) mandal and Vadamalapeta mandal.